-A 2020 PJ Rodeo Gold Medallion Sponsor
+A 2021 PJ Rodeo Platinum Medallion Sponsor

 The requirement for a diverse institution such as SEI (STOALS, Etc., Institute) was evidenced in 1995.
 Its impetus was an increasing necessity within the Department of Defense (DoD) to provide a means of advanced life support measures for special operations/divers area medical personnel who were denied host-country medical care, or, who were faced with situations were in definitive care would be indefinitely delayed.